|

 DAILY RECORD STAFF REPORT

-ROCKAWAY TWP. --Local and township officials retrieved the body of a man from the Split Rock Reservoir on Monday afternoon, Rockaway Township Fire Chief Joe
+man from the Split Rock Reservoir on Monday afternoon, Rockaway Township Fire

 Mason said.